WoltjenLab/MHcut/README.md

 - *-minm1L* the minimum length of the first stretch if the microhomology.
 Default is `3`.
 - *-PAM* the PAM sequence.
 Default is `NGG`.
 - *-PAMcut* the cut position relative to the PAM motif.
 Default is `-3`
-- *-minMHLot* the minimum length of off-target MH to be considered in the off-target check.
+- *-minMHLnested* the minimum length of nested MH to be considered in the nested MH check.
 Default is `3`.
 - *-nofilt* Don't filter variants without MH. all input variants will be present in the output *-variants* file.
 If used, the following parameters will NOT be taken into account: -minMHL, -minhom, -minm1L.
 - *-jf* The 23-mers count file created by JellyFish.
 If provided, JellyFish will be used to test protospacer uniqueness instead of BLAST.